 Hot cocoa or tea always tastes even better from a beautiful mug.

-This beautiful magazine contains poetry, essays, recipes, bible verses, and amazing pictures to put you in the Christmas mood.
+This beautiful Christmas magazine contains poetry, essays, recipes, the Christmas story, and amazing pictures to put you in the Christmas mood.

-This book is loaded with wonderful crafts to work on this Christmas.
-I saw it on Amazon and will buy it for myself.
+This Scandi Christmas Magazineis loaded with wonderful crafts to work on this Christmas.
 The picture of the tree on the cover reminds me of the spruce trees we had in my childhood home in Finland.
 (My husband thinks the Scandinavian Christmas trees look like Charlie Brown trees but hey, I like them!)

 So many Christmas movies to choose from!
 You might already have a quite the collection around the house.
 Keep them nearby and maybe buy a new one to add in your Christmas Activity Bag.